helmigandi/go-concurrency-1/README.md

   this sort of data through the pipe and then the data flows through the pipe from one direction to another, from sender to the receiver. **It is important that multiple senders and receivers can use the channel but it is really important to know that Go ensures that only one operations happens at the time**.

+## Select

+- Designed for channel operations.
+- This Select Statement waits until one of the channel operations which can be sending or receiving data becomes ready to execute.
+- It can wait on multiple channel operations simultaneously.
+- Select statement is a blocking mechanism.
+- If The Select Statement have a default case for our Select Statement, then it will waits until one channel operation becomes ready for execution.
+- Whenever multiple channels are ready simultaneously, then the Select Statement just select one randomly.
+- Common use cases could be timeout handling or event multiplex